 5. Do Not Let your Device Overheat

 In continuation to the previous things we mention such as reducing the smartphone usage while charging the battery and overcharging the devices, do not let your device overheat as well.
 Those two things are directly related to the heat produced on your device.
-Overcharging it for a long period of time can cause the heat to build up inside affecting the battery performance.
+Overcharging it for a long period of time can cause the heat to build up inside, affecting the battery performance.
 In serious cases, it can also cause much dangerous behavior.
 Using your device while it is getting charged can also result in overheating.
 So try to avoid these two things.

 6. 0% is Not a Good Sign

 Do not let your device completely drain its battery.
 I am not talking about that situation when you should make a phone call.
 But the situations where you feel lazy just to get up and put the device on charge.
 Especially during long online multiplayer gameplay, it can be a frustrating thing to get your device charged every few hours.
 It will not be a problem if you occasionally let your device die during the gameplays.
 But if it is a frequent thing, you should start worrying about the longevity of your smartphone battery.
+Keep checking your smartphone battery health.

 7. Do Not Try to Fast Charge

 There are smartphone outlets and other similar services that allow you to fast charge your smartphone battery.
-They simply push your device to the extreme by inputting a high voltage resulting in your battery to stress out.
-This is extremely bad for the functioning of your smartphone battery.
+They simply push your device to the extreme by inputting a high voltage, resulting in your battery to stress out.
+This is terrible for the functioning of your smartphone battery.
 Unless you are in a very bad situation where you have no option except fast charging the device, you should never try to do it.
 There are also some chargers available on the market that claims to charge your devices faster than the regular charges.
 It is also a big NO.

 8. Use a Genuine Charger